FrikoGad/FrikoGad/README.md

 telegram: @frikogad

-Thank you for visiting my GitHub page!
+Thank you for visiting my GitHub page 😊

 <!--